At the Boundaries, Applications are Not Object-Oriented by Mark Seemann

 <name> <firstName>Mark</firstName> <lastName>Seemann</lastName> </name>

-Whether or not we have formal contract (XSD) or not, we might stipulate that both the firstName and lastName elements are required.
+Whether or not we have formal a contract (XSD), we might stipulate that both the firstName and lastName elements are required.
 However, despite such a contract, I can easily create a document that breaks it:

 <name> <firstName>Mark</firstName> </name>

 We can't enforce the contract as there's no compilation step involved.
 We can validate input (and output), but that's a different matter.
 Exactly because there's no enforcement it's very easy to create malformed input.
 The same argument can be made for UI input forms and any sort of serialized byte sequence.
 This is why we must treat all input as suspect.

 This isn't a new observation at all.
 In Patterns of Enterprise Application Architecture, Martin Fowler described this as a Data Transfer Object (DTO).
 However, despite the name we should realize that DTOs are not really objects at all.
 This is nothing new either.
 Back in 2004 Don Box formulated the Four Tenets of Service Orientation.
 (Yes, I know that they are not in vogue any more and that people wanted to retire them, but some of them still make tons of sense.)
 Particularly the third tenet is germane to this particular discussion:

 Yes, and that means they are not objects.
 A DTO is a representation of such a piece of data mapped into an object-oriented language.
 That still doesn't make them objects in the sense of encapsulation.
 It would be impossible.
 Since all input is suspect, we can hardly enforce any invariants at all.